Fish Soup: Healthy and Wholesome

 Or, you could purchase dried red peppers at any supermarket, soak the amount you need in water, transfer it to a mortar and pestle, and pound it into a fine paste.

-Love this post?
-Pin me for later!
+Love this fish soup recipe?
+Pin it for later!